joelparkerhenderson/vision-statements-and-mission-statements/README.md

 Mission: We strive to offer our customers the lowest possible prices, the best available selection, and the utmost convenience.

+## American Red Cross

+Mission: Prevent and alleviate human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.

 ## Amnesty International

 https://amnesty.org